Members & Affiliates

 NACCHO members

-NACCHO comprises 146 members that operate Aboriginal Community Controlled Health Organisations (ACCHOs) in urban, regional, and remote Australia.
+NACCHO comprises 148 members that operate Aboriginal Community Controlled Health Organisations (ACCHOs) in urban, regional, and remote Australia.
 They range from large multi-functional services employing several medical practitioners, to small services which rely on Aboriginal Health Workers and/or nurses to provide the bulk of primary care services, often with a preventive, health education focus.

-NACCHO Affiliates
+NACCHO affiliates

-NACCHO collaborates with eight Affiliates that represent each state and territory across Australia.
-Our Affiliates encompass a diverse range of Aboriginal Community Controlled Health Organisations (ACCHOs), from large facilities staffed by multiple healthcare professionals offering comprehensive services, to smaller centres where dedicated Aboriginal Health Workers and nurses provide primary care.
+NACCHO collaborates with eight affiliates that represent each state and territory across Australia.
+Our affiliates encompass a diverse range of Aboriginal Community Controlled Health Organisations (ACCHOs), from large facilities staffed by multiple healthcare professionals offering comprehensive services, to smaller centres where dedicated Aboriginal Health Workers and nurses provide primary care.
 Each centre emphasises preventive care and health education tailored to the community’s needs.

-Each Affiliate plays a crucial role in supporting ACCHOs within their jurisdiction, offering guidance and practical advice on various aspects, including organisational governance, continuous quality improvement (CQI) accreditation, program implementation, and work health and safety.
+Each affiliate plays a crucial role in supporting ACCHOs within their jurisdiction, offering guidance and practical advice on various aspects, including organisational governance, continuous quality improvement (CQI) accreditation, program implementation, and work health and safety.
 They facilitate partnerships among ACCHOs to enhance knowledge sharing and strategic planning at the state and territory level, leading the way in the implementation of national policies.

-NACCHO membership requirements
+NACCHO membership

 Our locations

-NACCHO oversees a network of 146 members, each running Aboriginal Community Controlled Health Organisations (ACCHOs) across urban, regional, and remote Australia.
+NACCHO oversees a network of 148 members, each running Aboriginal Community Controlled Health Organisations (ACCHOs) across urban, regional, and remote Australia.
 These ACCHOs range from large facilities with multiple healthcare professionals providing comprehensive services to smaller centres focused on preventive care and health education, primarily delivered by Aboriginal Health Workers and nurses.

-See all NACCHO members and Affiliate locations, below.
+See all NACCHO members and affiliate locations, below.

 Region name: